 My weekly trek out to Brookdale Fruit Farm in Hollis, NH is one of my favorite “chores.”
 I love trying new veggies, and I truly anticipate each season’s bounty.

-That’s me selecting some of their beautiful heirloom tomatoes.
 Local and seasonal eating is a cornerstone of the PCOS Diva philosophy.
 My Meal Plans are based upon eating with the seasons.
 Eating locally grown food in accordance to the seasons helps to create balance in your body.

 As we head into cooler nights and shorter days, I turn towards more warming autumn harvest foods including squash, sweet potatoes, carrots, parsnips, onions and garlic.
 My cooking also emphasizes warming spices such as ginger, cardamom, chili powder, and cinnamon.
 Fall fruits like pears, apples and figs become a staple for snacks.
 Be sure to try my “Fall in a Bowl” recipe below, and check out the Fall Meal Plan.